Martin O'Malley: Personal life

-O'Malley met his wife, the former Catherine "Katie" Curran, in 1986 while they were both in law school.
+O'Malley met his wife, Catherine "Katie" Curran, in 1986 while they were both in law school.
 At the time, he was working on Barbara Mikulski's U.S. Senate campaign and she was working on her father J. Joseph Curran Jr.'s campaign for attorney general of Maryland.
 They were married in 1990 and are the parents of four children, Grace, Tara, William and Jack.
 Before the 2006 election, O'Malley's father-in-law, Joseph Curran, citing his age and his long career, decided not to seek re-election for attorney general, preventing any conflict of interest that might arise in having O'Malley as governor.

 Religion

 O'Malley is a Catholic, who was educated in Catholic schools and was described by The Washington Post in 2015 as "a pray-every-morning, church-every-Sunday believer."

 O'Malley's March

 O'Malley has said that he grew up surrounded by Irish music.
 While attending Gonzaga College High School in Washington D.C. in 1979, O'Malley and his football coach Danny Costello formed a band, Shannon Tide, which played Irish music and folk rock.
 After graduating from University of Maryland Law School, O'Malley went solo for a year.
 In 1988, he founded the Baltimore-based Celtic rock band O'Malley's March, in which he is still the lead singer and plays acoustic guitar and penny whistle.
 In addition to Irish music, the band's mainstays include June Carter Cash and Merle Kilgore's "Ring of Fire," Woody Guthrie's "This Land Is Your Land," the parlor song "Hard Times Come Again No More," The Pogues ' "Body of an American" and Passenger's "Scare Away The Dark".
 During O'Malley's mayoralty he wrote and performed a number of songs celebrating his adopted city and its strong Irish heritage.

 As the bicentennial of the War of 1812 approached in 2012–2015, while still Governor he and his compatriots celebrated the British defeat in the "Battle for Baltimore" and other musical numbers at a stirring concert in Patterson Park in East Baltimore on the anniversary of the land and sea attack on Defenders' Day in September 2014.
 In addition to more traditional venues, the band performs for O'Malley's campaign events.
 In 2012, it played at the White House for 44th President Barack Obama as part of an extended Saint Patrick's Day celebration honoring Irish Prime Minister Enda Kenny.
 O'Malley's March continues to perform following O'Malley's decision to end his 2016 presidential campaign.
 Through O'Malley's March, he has become close to Leo Moran and other members of The Saw Doctors.